First Visit To Washington DC: An Ultimate How-To-Guide

 Just FYI – If you’re going to The White House or any of the monuments – the McPherson Square stop is probably your best bet.
 There’s a Smithsonian stop which is self explanatory and also not far from the mall.
 Capitol South will drop you off right near the Capitol Building which is also near The Supreme Court and congressional office buildings.

-3. Don’t Stay In Town On Your First Visit To Washington DC
+3. Where To Stay On Your First Visit To Washington DC

 4. Plan Out What You Want To See!